How to Get a Nepal Visa

 • USD 125 or equivalent convertible currency for 90 days.

-• A visa is not required for Indian nationals.
-However, if they enter Nepal via air, they will have to show a valid identification certificate (passport/ citizenship certificate).
+• Indian nationals do not need a visa.
+However, if they enter Nepal via air, they must show a valid identification certificate (passport/ citizenship certificate).
 Children under the age of 10 do not need to show an identification certificate.

 Visa Extension

-• If you want to extend the visa for 15 days or less, the visa extension charge is USD 30 or equivalent convertible currency
+• If you wish to extend your visa for 15 days or less, the visa extension charge is USD 30 or its equivalent in a convertible currency.

-• If you want to extend the visa for more than 15 days, USD 2 will be charged per day after 15 days.
-However, the visa can be extended a maximum of up to 150 days in a visa year (Visa year refers to the year starting January to December.)
+• If you wish to extend your visa for more than 15 days, you will be charged a daily fee of USD 2 after the initial 15-day period daily charge of USD 2 will be.
+However, the visa can be extended up to 150 days in a visa year (a Visa year refers to the period from January to December).

 Transit Visa

-When a foreigner has to get down at a Nepalese airport as a result of his/her transit point or due to any forced landing for whatever reason, the foreigner can obtain a transit visa for a day after paying USD 5 or any other currency equivalent.
+When a foreign national has to use an airport due to their transit point or a forced landing, they can obtain a transit visa for a day by paying USD 5 or an equivalent amount in any other currency to land in Nepal.

 Other General Information